This Agreement (as defined below) is made and entered into by and between:

 9. Intellectual property infringement

-9.1 We shall, at our expense and subject to the subsequent sentences in this Clause 9, either defend you from or settle any claim, proceeding, or suit (“Claim”) brought by a third party against you alleging that your use of the Instrumental Services in accordance with this Agreement infringe or misappropriate any patent, copyright, trade secret, trade mark, or right of any third party.
+9.1 Subject to the liability limit described in clause 11.2 below, we shall, at our expense and subject to the subsequent sentences in this Clause 9, either defend you from or settle any claim, proceeding, or suit (“Claim”) brought by a third party against you alleging that your use of the Instrumental Services in accordance with this Agreement infringe or misappropriate any patent, copyright, trade secret, trade mark, or right of any third party.
 Instrumental’s obligation under this Clause 9.1 is contingent on (a) the Subscriber giving Instrumental prompt written notice of the Claim; (b) the Subscriber granting Instrumental full and complete control over the defence and settlement of the Claim; and (c) the Subscriber providing assistance in connection with the defence and settlement of the Claim as Instrumental may reasonably request, at Instrumental’s cost.
 You shall not defend or settle any Claim under this Clause 9.1 without our prior written consent.

 9.2 Infringement Remedy.
-If you are prohibited from using the Instrumental Services or a portion thereof based on an allegation that the Instrumental Services violate any third party intellectual property right (including a Claim), or if we reasonably determine that such prohibition is likely, then we will, at our sole expense and option: (a) obtain for you the right to use the allegedly infringing portions of the Instrumental Services; (b) modify the allegedly infringing portions of the Instrumental Services so as to render them non-infringing without substantially diminishing or impairing their functionality; or (c) replace the allegedly infringing portions of the Instrumental Services with non-infringing items of substantially similar functionality.
+If you are prohibited from using the Instrumental Services or a portion thereof based on an allegation that the Instrumental Services violate any third party intellectual property right (including a Claim), or if we reasonably determine that such prohibition is likely, then we will, at our sole expense and option but subject to the liability limit described in clause 11.2 below: (a) obtain for you the right to use the allegedly infringing portions of the Instrumental Services; (b) modify the allegedly infringing portions of the Instrumental Services so as to render them non-infringing without substantially diminishing or impairing their functionality; or (c) replace the allegedly infringing portions of the Instrumental Services with non-infringing items of substantially similar functionality.
 If Instrumental determines that the foregoing remedies are not commercially reasonable, then Instrumental may terminate the impacted Order Form, or portion thereof, and will promptly provide a prorated refund to you for any prepaid fees received by us for any Instrumental Services that have not yet been performed at the time of termination.

 9.3 Exclusions from Obligations.
 Instrumental’s obligation under this Clause 9 shall not apply to the extent that such Claim arises out of or is based upon (a) use of the Instrumental Services in combination with Instrumental’s other products or services or the products or services of any third party if such infringement or misappropriation would not have arisen but for such combination; (b) any aspects of the Instrumental Services that are provided to comply with designs, requirements, or specifications required by or provided by the Subscriber, if the alleged infringement or misappropriation would not have arisen but for the compliance with such designs, requirements, or specifications; (c) use of the Instrumental Services by the Subscriber for purposes outside the scope of the license granted to Subscriber; (d) the Subscriber’s failure to use the Instrumental Services in accordance with this Agreement or written instructions provided by Instrumental, if the infringement or misappropriation would not have occurred but for such failure to use the Instrumental Services in accordance with this Agreement or Instrumental’s written instructions; or (e) any modification of the Instrumental Services not made or authorised in writing by Instrumental where such infringement or misappropriation would not have occurred if such modification were not applied to the Instrumental Services.